 As long as clients are confident that you’re looking after their house properly you may be able to house sit if you work from home; perhaps as an author.

-You have to be sure that you’ll be comfortable in someone else’s house, and away from your own home and social circle, because you’re unlikely to be able to invite other people to the client’s home.
+You have to be sure that you’ll be comfortable in someone else’s house, and away from your own home and social circle.
+You’re unlikely to be able to invite other people to the client’s home.

 Many agencies will want someone available throughout the year so that if a client needs a house minder more than once they can use the same person again and again.

-The pay is minimal and the work’s unlikely to be regular but it’s a good way to earn a bit of money on the side and possibly have some fun whilst you’re at it.
+The pay is minimal and the work’s unlikely to be regular.
+But, it’s a good way to earn a bit of money on the side and have some fun.

 If you work through an agency your costs will be minimal, including things like personal phone calls.
 The owners should provide everything necessary on a day-to-day basis.
 Plus a float to cover anything you need as you go along (cat food etc).

 If you’re house sitting independently, an owner could initially request a deposit from you.
 It’s best to go over the house together on your arrival to make a note of any damage.

-You may also have to pay for the utilities you use when house minding but make sure this is clearly stated in the checklist/contract before you start.
+You may also have to pay for the utilities you use when house minding.
+Make sure this is clearly stated in the checklist/contract before you start.